Weitere Infos (Randbereich)

 and with tables made of ticky tacky,

-it was pretty, but such a shame.3.
+it was pretty, but what a shame.

-'Cause the source code was a nightmare
+Well, the source code was a nightmare

 and the content not accessible,